 Both villages have several restaurants and bars, nice beaches, and a hotel.
 It's a really small, but very charming village.
 There is a beautiful 16th-century fortress in the village.
 It used to be a summer residence of a local sea merchant.

 A special experience you can have if you visit restaurant BOWA.
 It is located in the bay Vrbova, you can only reach it by boat and it is described as a ”Robinson Crusoe” get-away.
 The name BOWA means the Best Of What’s Around and, really, here you will get the best of nature in every sense.
 Clear blue sea, rocks, carob and olives trees combined with the top notch food.
 The menu is created on the daily bases depending of the catch of a day and available fresh food.

 On the island there are a dozen apartments to rent and 4-star hotel Bozica Dubrovnik Island, situated in Suduraj.
 The hotel is open from May to mid-October and prices ranges from 140 € in the off season to 315 € in the peak of season.

 Practical information about Elafiti Islands

 - Each island is very small.
 There is not much to do there out of the main season (except walking & exploring).
-Take that in consideration when planning a visit to the islands during a shoulder season, or on a rainy day.
+Take that into consideration when planning a visit to the islands during a shoulder season, or on a rainy day.

 - If you are not into peace and quiet, or “away from it all” kind of holidays, the islands are still worth a visit at least for a day.

 - The ferry departs from Dubrovnik and it takes 30 minutes to reach Kolocep, another 20 minutes to reach Lopud, and additional 20 minutes to reach Sipan.
-The one-way ferry ticket costs 23 kn per person (approx. 3 €).
-Ferry schedule to Elafiti Islands you can check at Jadrolinija website.
+The one-way ferry ticket costs 4 €.
+Check the ferry schedule to Elafiti Islands on the Jadrolinija website.

 Have you ever been to the Elafiti Islands?
 Would you like to go?
 Let us know in the comments below.